dyuriaws/CognitoExtIDP/Lab1.md

 1. Sign up for a developer account on [Okta](https://developer.okta.com/) using your corporate credentials.

 2. Activate your account and sign into your Okta domain *stated in the email*.

     **Note 1:** Be sure to check your spam folder to make sure it didn't get flagged incorrectly.

     **Note 2:** If you close this tab and/or would like to login again you will need to navigate to the **Your Okta domain:** which can be found in your email and login with the credentials you defined when setting up the account.
 The URL is also found in the top right of the Okta dashboard when you login, **Org URL:**.

-3. If you are prompted with a welcome screen go to the Admin dashboard by clicking on the **Admin** button on the top-right corner of the page.
+3. If you are prompted with a welcome screen go to the Admin dashboard by clicking on the **Admin** button on the top-right corner of the page and select **Dashboard** from the top menu ribbon.

 4. In the Admin dashboard, go to the top-left of the page click on **Developer Console** and change it to **Classic UI**.